 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Many of our External Third Parties (being service providers such as our IT and CRM system providers) are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Many of our External Third Parties (being service providers such as our IT and CRM system providers) are based outside the United Kingdom (UK) so their processing of your personal data will involve the transfer of data outside the UK.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 This includes encrypting all computers, laptops and other devices used by ZiaBia, using two-factor authentication, ensuring any documents and spreadsheets containing personal data are protected by password before sending them to our clients, etc.